 Vampire: The Masquerade – Bloodlines 2

-The long-awaited follow up to 2004's awesome Vampire: The Masquerade - The Bloodlines is coming in 2020.
-It's also arriving with ray tracing support which should really help add some ambience to dark alleyways and environments stuffed full of vampires.
+The long-awaited follow up to 2004's awesome Vampire: The Masquerade - The Bloodlines might have been delayed but is still promising ray tracing support when it does come.
+This should really help add some ambience to dark alleyways and environments stuffed full of vampires.
 We can't wait to sink our teeth into this one!